This information is applicable for the 2021-22 and 2022-23 academic years only.

 When making your application it is important to note that there are certain placements which we are normally unable to offer, so you should not apply for the following:

-- Study placements based on the undergraduate biomedicine curriculum
+- Study placements based on the undergraduate medical biosciences curriculum;

-- Study placements at undergraduate level in the Department of Mathematics, except within the framework of an official Erasmus+ student exchange agreement
+- Study placements at undergraduate level in the Department of Mathematics and Department of Computing, except within the framework of an official International or Erasmus+ student exchange agreement;

 - Formal teaching (i.e. courses) in the April to September period.